Mid-century Modern Coffins

 Then there was a hint of the OUTSIDE THREAT.
 Perhaps a rumble or distant shouting.

 After the Byron Katie portion of the evening, we had a party at ABC Carpet & Home.
-Everyone was now in formal party attire.
-As part of the gathering, we watched a concert.
+Everyone wore formal attire.
+As part of the gathering, we watched a ceremony.
 I had a special vantage from the point of view of the guru, who presided over the party, or from a monitor behind his shoulder.
 Although there was a band, the concert mainly consisted of a procession of people coming up to the woman in front of the guru and tapping her on the head with an elegant crystal baton.
 We were supposed to lightly tap her.
 However, one young man struck her with great force.
-Although the audience gasped no one did anything to stop him.
+The audience gasped but no one did anything to stop him.

 I grew very angry and went searching for the man, intending to give him hell, but now the event had spread throughout the building and it was increasingly difficult to find him, or anyone, in the chaos.

 In my search, I briefly returned to the summer camp/clubhouse.
 I entered a room and noticed that many people were now very stoned, slumped in chairs lining the walls.
 I asked someone if he had given them heroine and he replied, “But of course.”

 Back at the ABC Carpet building, the Outside Threat had progressed to the other side of the double doors, rattling the locks.
 We decided it was best to go to the top floor—which turned out to be a coffin showroom.
 As we arrived, I heard the coffins clicking open, preparing to receive bodies.
 Robert seemed to know the showroom well and began explaining how the coffins worked, which looked like upholstered Mid-century Modern cabinets on their sides.
 The fabric was brightly coloured wool.
 Susan settled into a blue coffin but I felt afraid.
 Robert tried to sell me on a tomato-red one.